Jimmy-Hu/TinyDIP/README.md

 4. Run the built execution file

     After the building process as above, the built execution files can be checked under `./build/` folder.
+The built execution file `TinyDIP` can be run with the following command:

+    ```shell
+    ./build/TinyDIP
+    ```

 #### Windows